gjbex/Fortran-for-programmers/docs/hands-on/README.md

    compute descriptive statistics (mean, standard deviation) over
     a window of size you specify when the object is created.

-1. Implement a linked list class using pointers that supports
-   * appending an item to the list,
-   * removing the last item from a list,
-   * inserting an element in the list at a location specified by index,
-   * remove an element in the list specified by its index,
-   * checking whether a value occurs as an element in the list.

 ## Hands-on session 4: file I/O and interacting with the environment